-The disease starts with cold-like symptoms such as a mild fever, headache, runny nose and cough.
-A day or 2 later a rash begins, starting as small pink blotches but rapidly progressing to itchy blisters which usually last 3 - 4 days before drying out and turning into scabs.
+Chickenpox usually begins with cold-like symptoms such as a mild fever, headache, runny nose, and cough.
+A day or 2 later a rash appears as small pink blotches that change to itchy fluid-filled blisters lasting 3 to 4 days before drying out and turning into scabs.
 Children who are otherwise healthy can develop between 200 and 500 skin lesions.

-It is important to try to prevent a young child from scratching the rash as this can result in permanent scarring or secondary infection.
-To reduce the itchiness, try adding an anti-itch solution (eg. Pinetarsol) to frequent baths.
+It is also important to try to prevent scratching the rash as this can result in permanent scarring or secondary skin infection.
+You can relieve symptoms by:

-Chickenpox is spread through coughing, sneezing and direct contact with the fluid in the blisters of the rash.
-The dry scabs are not infectious.
+Chickenpox is spread person to person through coughing, sneezing and direct contact with the fluid in the blisters of the rash.
 Since shingles blisters also contain the virus, a person who has never had chickenpox can become infected with chickenpox from someone who has shingles.

-An individual with chickenpox is infectious for about 1 - 2 days before the onset of the rash and until the blisters have all scabbed, usually 4 - 5 days.
-The usual time between contact with the virus and developing the illness is about 14 - 16 days, although sometimes it can take longer.
+An individual with chickenpox is infectious for about 1 to 2 days before the onset of the rash and until all of the blisters have scabbed over, usually 4 to 5 days.
+The usual time between contact with the virus and developing the illness is about 14 to 16 days, although sometimes it can take longer.

 Immunisation is the best way to protect against chickenpox and a safe and effective vaccine is available in Australia.
 The vaccine almost always prevents severe infection.
 However, it is also important to maintain good hygiene practices, such as regular hand washing, particularly after contact with a sick person.

 If a person has already had chickenpox, they are immune to the disease and do not need to be vaccinated.
-If there is uncertainty whether a person has had chickenpox, it is still quite safe to have the vaccine.
+If there is uncertainty whether a person has had chickenpox, it is safe to have the vaccine.

 Some vaccinated children will still get chickenpox (‘breakthrough varicella’) however they will generally have a much milder form of the disease (with less than 50 skin lesions in about 70% of cases) and recover more quickly.
 The fluid in the skin lesions in breakthrough varicella can be contagious.
-The National Immunisation Program Schedule provides a combined measles, mumps, rubella and varicella (MMRV) vaccine free of charge to all children aged 18 months.
-Prior chicken pox infection is not a contraindication to this vaccine, and such children with a history of chickenpox infection should still receive MMRV vaccine.
+The National Immunisation Program (NIP) Schedule provides a combined measles, mumps, rubella and varicella (MMRV) vaccine free of charge to all children aged 18 months.
+Prior chickenpox infection is not a contraindication to this vaccine, and such children with a history of chickenpox infection should still receive MMRV vaccine.